Explore the eclectic side of Denver in this laid-back neighborhood.

 Foodie-friendly · Historic · Easy-going · Casual · Vintage

-South Broadway borders this neighborhood to the West, and has inspired Speer, Baker, and Wash Park West to be lumped together and nicknamed SoBo.
+South Broadway borders this neighborhood to the West and has inspired Speer, Baker, and Wash Park West to be lumped together and nicknamed SoBo.
 This area has emerged as a no-frills good time that never disappoints.
 Taking on Baker’s burgeoning arts district and just north of a myriad of vintage shops, Speer/SoBo is a great place for music lovers and foodies who prefer to steer clear of the mainstream.
-This neighborhood is home to many of Denver’s greatest dive bars and some of the best music venues in the city.
-The residential streets remain relatively quiet and provide ample space for after work strolls with the pooch.
-Speer apartments are mostly single-family homes, with the occasional mid-rise complex.
-Speer is the perfect place to live if you seek the quieter side of Denver, while still having plenty of food and drink options to keep you entertained on the weekends.
+This neighborhood is home to many of Denver’s greatest dive bars and some of the city's best music venues.
+The residential streets remain relatively quiet and provide ample space for after-work strolls with the pooch.
+Speer housing options are mostly single-family homes, with the occasional mid-rise complex.
+Speer is the perfect place to live if you seek the quieter side of Denver while still having plenty of food and drink options to keep you entertained on the weekends.

 This small neighborhood is definitely growing quickly.
 Although it is one of the quieter districts of Denver, by no means is there nothing to do here.
 Cocktail lounges, breweries, vintage thrift stores, and restaurants are sprinkled throughout Speer and leave residents with many options for hip hangouts.
 The pace is slower than other downtown neighborhoods, but the options remain plentiful.

 One of Denver’s most prized brunch spots, Lucile’s Creole Cafe, steals the show with inspired Southern dishes and the fluffiest beignets you’ll get outside of New Orleans.
 If shopping is your thing, check out Antique Row for over 100 vintage shops.
-Catch an independent or foreighn-language film at the Art Deco inspired Mayan Theater.
+Catch an independent or foreign-language film at the Art Deco-inspired Mayan Theater.
 Grab a beer and become a local at Grandma’s House, and have an empanada from La Chiva’s food truck.

 Things to Know

 Speer Boulevard is a main road that runs diagonally through Denver.
-Although there are many apartment complexes that are located on this road, the neighborhood of Speer is farther South.
-This area has recently been called South Broadway (shortened to SoBo, in typical Denver fashion) and these two names are often used interchangeably.
+Although many apartment complexes are located along Speer Boulevard, the actual neighborhood of Speer is farther South.
+This area has recently been called South Broadway (shortened to SoBo, in typical Denver fashion), and these two names are often used interchangeably.